Colin-K88/world-cup/README.md

 #### Returning User
 * As a returning user, I would like the site to stay consistent in regards layout.
 ## Structure
-This is a simple single page site designed for an easy smooth experiance.
-It will have soccer themed images and colours as well as a layout that is easy on the eye for all demographics
+This is a simple site designed for an easy smooth experiance.
+It will have soccer themed images and colours as well as a layout that is easy on the eye and fun for all demographics
 ## Surface
 #### Images
 All images on the website were intended to be bright and colorful to make the product look as attractive as possible, also to provide the soccer theme and feel throughout.